K3malD3g3r/successful-spruce/src/pages/about.md

     image_alt: Our team in the meeting room
   - type: cta_section
     section_id: cta
-    title: Become a Team Player
+    title: What's on your mind?
     content: >-
       We are always looking for great people to join our team.
 If you are interested in working for Agency, please send an email to